-We’ve made the puzzles for White House, and last year we were so inundated with orders that we actually have turned down Ellen DeGeneres and Martha Stewart.
+We’ve made the puzzles for the White House, and last year we were so inundated with orders that we actually had turned down Ellen DeGeneres and Martha Stewart.
 This year, we're embarking on a substantial 400% expansion.
 For us, it's always been a growth pattern where quality of customer services has been paramount to that.”

 Get more information to help you manage and grow your business.